moonwave99/fretboard.js/site/data/documentation/fretboard.md

 });
 ```

+**Note:** the tuning starts from the lower note as per naming convention.

-The options is used by `renderScale()` to populate the fretboard according to the tuning.
+The option is used by `renderScale()` to populate the fretboard according to the tuning.
 A set of common used tuning can be imported from the library itself:

 ```javascript